saedyousef/manhal/README.md

 # After cloning this project make the following:

-## Install the googleapi sdk in your project
+## Install the googleapi sdk into your project
 ``composer install``

 #### You may need to configure the database credientials at